 This distinction is important because it provides a more accurate picture of the state of employment in a given economy.

-Female labor force participation rates have continued to rise in recent years.
+Female labor participation rates have continued to rise in recent years.
 This is largely due to increased participation by women with young children, who are now more likely than ever to be employed.